 The LQ offers optional open access publishing via the SAGE Choice program.
 For more information please visit the SAGE Choice website.
 For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.

 The preferred format for your manuscript is Word.
 The text should be double-spaced throughout and with a minimum of 3cm for left and right hand margins and 5cm at head and foot.
 Text should be standard 10 or 12 point.
-Word templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 Correct preparation of the manuscript will expedite the review and publishing process.
 Incorrectly formatted documents will be returned to the author for correction prior to peer review.
 Manuscripts must conform to acceptable English usage.
 For further questions concerning style, consult a recent issue of this journal or the Chicago Manual of Style, 16th Edition.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines.